-In keeping with Governor Mills’ directions for re-opening services, the Westport Island Town Office will be re-opening and welcoming residents beginning Tuesday, June 9.
-Services will be available during regular office hours at a temporary counter inside the main entry and through Dedee's "walk-up" office window also inside the main entry -- serving one person at a time.
+In keeping with Governor Mills’ directions for re-opening services, the Westport Island Town Office re-opened to welcome residents on Tuesday, June 9.
+Services are available during regular office hours at a temporary counter with a plexiglass barrier inside the main entry and through Dedee's "walk-up" office window also inside the main entry -- serving one person at a time.
 Please mantain social distancing and wear a mask for the protection of yourself, neighbors and staff.
 Phone, email, and mail services are still available, and encouraged, for those who find it more convenient or comfortable.
 If you have questions or need specialized assistance, call us at: (207) 882-8477.

 Regular office hours are: Tuesdays, 11 am to 6 pm and Thursdays, 9 am to 2 pm